ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - new automod "% to not consume charges" added to all claws, daggers, bucklers, small shield and large shields, and random automod for gloves
 - added three new armors that grant "Mark" of Bear and Wolf specifically to use for shapeshifter characters (not restricted to Druid)
 - added new Runeword "Judgment" (GulChamHelJahDolUm) inspired by PD2 and added 2 handed sword to the item type
+- added two types of melee splash to one and twohanded weapons (onehanded is an arc, twohanded is a radial damage)

 ### Changes the following: